e2b-dev/E2B/README.md

 ## Deployment

-Run `make increment-version` and commit the changes the command generates.
+Run `make version` and commit the changes the command generates.
-Then push to `master` to deploy these changes.
+Then push to `main` to deploy these changes.
 Changed packages will be automatically deployed.

-**If the deployment fails don't run the previous commands again, just fix the error and push to `master`.**
+**If the deployment fails don't run the previous commands again, just fix the error and push to `main`.**